WOMEN IN RADIATION (WIR) : EMILIE DU CHATELET AWARD

 In line with IEEE Women in Engineering (IEEE WIE) initiative, RADECS Association would like to promote women engineers and scientists and inspiring young ladies to follow their academic interests in a career in space radiation effects on electronics and materials.

-Therefore, the “Emilie du Châtelet” award was created to recognize a major contribution, done by a woman, in the radiation effects field during the last two years.
+Therefore, the “Emilie du Châtelet” award was created to recognize a major contribution, done by a woman, in the radiation effects field.

 EMILIE DU CHÂTELET